 - I. Introductory class; explaining to students their obligations during the course (participation in classes, homeworks, continuous assessment exams) and providing an overview of exam and other relevant literature. - 2.
 Basic regulations in the field of education in primary and secondary schools, and their hierarchy in the sense of legal enforcement and the procedure of passing them. - 3.
 Educational objectives and principles in primary and secondary schools - 4.
 The national curriculum, teaching plans and programmes, and teaching forms. - 5.
 Schoolwork organization: temporal an spatial spects; the library; cooperation of schools; house rules; transportation; nutririon; safety and health portection of students. - 6.
 Students with special educational needs. - 7.
 Rights and duties of students: the protection of the rights of students, the council of students.
 The rights and duties of parents. - 8.
-Monitoring and grading student accomplishments. - 9.
-Pedagogical measures. - 10.
+The first colloquium. - 9.
+Monitoring and grading student accomplishments. - 10.
+Pedagogical measures. - 11.
 Starting and terminating work in a school instituion.
-Professional training, development, advancement and issuing licences. - 11. supervising the work of a school institution. - 12.
-Pedagogical documentation and records. - 13.
-Managing a school instituion. - 14.
-Educational inspection - 15.
-Rights and obligations of trainees.
-Professional examination.
+Professional training, development, advancement and issuing licences. - 12.
+Supervising the work of a school institution. - 13.
+Pedagogical documentation and records. - 14.
+The second colloquium. - 15.
+Managing a school instituion.

-Zakon o odgoju i obrazovanju u osnovnoj i srednjoj školi Zakon o osnovnom školstvu Zakon o srednjem školstvu Pravilnik o načinu praćenja i ocjenjivanja rada učenika u osnovnoj i srednjoj školi Nacionalni okvirni kurikulum za predškolski odgoji obrazovanje te opće obvezno i srednjoškolsko obrazovanje
+Zakon o odgoju i obrazovanju u osnovnoji srednjojškoli Zakon o osnovnom školstvu Zakon o srednjem školstvu Pravilnik o načinu praćenja i ocjenjivanja rada učenika u osnovnoj i srednjoj školi Nacionalni okvirni kurikulum za predškolski odgoji obrazovanje te opće obvezno i srednjoškolsko obrazovanje Sekulić Erić, I. (2016).
+Priručnik za polaganje stručnog ispita pripravnika u osnovnim i srednjim školama, Zadružna štampa d.d.